gondo/bouk.github.io/_posts/2014-05-12-elasticsearch-rce.md

 Because this is so easily exploitable you can mass-pwn developers with relatively little work.

-## How to secure against this issue
+## How to secure against this vulnerability

 Add the following line to your `elasticsearch.yml` to disable dynamic scripting and prevent remote code execution: